UCSBCarpentry/2023-05-16-ucsb-python/index.md

 'eventbrite' has been set in the header.
 You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
+<h2>Registration for this workshop begins on April 21, 2023 at 8:00 am PST.</h2>
 {% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the